Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Motivation and Methodology

-for $1\leq j < k$ and $1 \leq k \leq K$.
 There are some existing works \citep[e.g.][]{tan2018sparse, Guan2022} along the line of solving the non-convex problem \eqref{optW_sparse} for $q=0$ or $q=1$, either with a focus on the leading direction only or estimate multiple directions in a sequential manner.
-We instead propose to estimate multiple supervised principal component directions simultaneously through a convex relaxation.
+Additionally, statistical properties for these methods have only been derived for the leading projection direction.
+Here we instead propose to estimate multiple supervised principal component directions simultaneously through a convex relaxation.
+Our method is computationally faster, especially when $p$ is large.
+We later establish theoretical guarantees for estimating multiple directions, and empirically demonstrate the computational gain using simulations.